RoyalPrincely/RoyalPrincely-portfolio/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability you could Contact me.
+To report a vulnerability Contact me at thecharles@tutamail.com.

-If the Vulnerability is accepted then I'll send You an reply or a email to say it is accpeted, If it's rejected then I'll tell You.
+If the Vulnerability is accepted then I'll send You an reply or an email to say it is accpeted, If it's rejected then I'll tell You why it is rejected.